iterative/dvc.org/content/docs/command-reference/params/diff.md

   ```

 - `--all` - list all parameters, including those without changes.

+- `--deps` - include only parameters that are stage dependencies.

 - `--show-json` - prints the command's output in easily parsable JSON format,
   instead of a human-readable table.